-- Co-ordinating the remote learning approach across their phase /school and ensuring that this is ready in a timely manner for printing and sharing on the school website. - Monitoring the effectiveness of remote learning and addressing any concerns and problems with urgency.

-- Monitoring the security of remote learning systems, including data protection and safeguarding considerations. - If the class teacher is unwell and/or unable to lead remote learning, then the SLT will take direct responsibility for supporting the provision of this; it is likely that as a first resort, the class would join the online learning of the parallel teaching class.
-If this is not possible, then the class may be asked to join the learning of another year group; this is obviously dependent on the health and wellbeing of all staff members.
-With this being the case, home learning provision and systems may need to be adapted.
-If an SLT member is unwell, provision will be shifted to another team members (including the Head teacher).
+- Coordinating the remote learning approach across their phase/school and ensuring that this is ready in a timely manner for printing / sharing with families via Arbor - Monitoring the effectiveness of remote learning and addressing any concerns and problems with urgency - Monitoring the security of remote learning systems, including data protection and safeguarding considerations. - If the class teacher is unwell and/or unable to lead remote learning, then the SLT will take direct responsibility for supporting the provision of this.
+As one of the year group teaching team is in school and the other is teaching online, it is likely that a joint provision would be considered i.e., the teacher in school also leads the live learning at home.
+This may or may not be possible for the particular day or year group.
+In a timely manner, information will be shared with the parents and carers to keep them fully updated.
+Where live learning cannot go ahead, reference will be made to the information in the weekly year group learning packs and additional support provided as necessary. - If an SLT member is unwell, provision will be shifted to another team members (including the Head teacher).